jayvdb/django-dunder/README.md

 It will look for primary and unique keys, in an attempt to show the minimum necessary for the user to recognise the record.

+*Note*: On Python 2, it will add a `__str__` which may emit non-ascii for model instances containing Unicode values in the fields it decides to display.
+De-select any such models using the settings.
+I am willing to review a PR to add proper Python 2 support, but I will reject any partial Python 2 support.
+I can be convinced to build it to my own standards, but it isnt sensible to do it in 2020 without a good reason.

 ## Install